The Royal Bee

 Located in central Oregon

-The Royal Bee (previously called The Bees Knees/Gritty Bees) is our beekeeping website where we offer bees, nucs, queens, beekeeping services, supplies, equipment, mentoring, swarm & feral hive removal, suggestions &advice as well as some bee products.
+The Royal Bee (previously called The Bees Knees/Gritty Bees) is our beekeeping website where we offer bees, nucs, queens, beekeeping services, supplies, equipment, mentoring, swarm & feral hive removal, suggestions & advice as well as honey, 100% beeswax candles, beeswax and otherbee products.

-We will have bees, nucs & queens in spring of 2020, dates TBA in April.
+We will have bees, nucs & queens available in spring of 2023, dates TBA in April.
 Contact us if you want to get on the list & we will get in touch with you when nucs are ready to be picked up.
-There is no commitment to purchase or pick up by being on the list (although it is always appreciated), it just helps give us an idea of what we will need to have ready & available.
+We sell out quick each year and only have a limited amount of nucs so please place your orders prior to spring.

 Fun Bee Facts & Info

 Got bees?
 Want bees?Need bees?
 Have bee questions?

 (below) Central Oregon Bee Keepers Association (COBKA) meeting.

 If you have a swarm of bees (pictured below) that you would like removed (to be re-homed) FREE of charge, contact me, Emily (510) 684-5665